 CSIT4100 Systems Development Project 1-3 s.h.
+(Also BUAD4100)

 In-depth project in consultation with the sponsoring faculty member.
-Projects will include a technical aspect as well as complete documentation and planning.
+Students will complete a project that requires design, interactivity and creativity.
+The project will include some technical aspects and complete documentation of the project is required.
 The project requires a formal presentation at completion.
 Prerequisite: Instructor's consent.